ohhi-vn/super_worker/README.md

 ## Support AI agents & MCP

-Run this command for update guide & rules from deps to repo for supporting ai agents.
+Run this command for update guide & rules from deps to repo for supporting ai agents in dev.

 ```bash
 mix usage_rules.sync AGENTS.md --all \